Jososke/Driving_Clone/README.md

 * we want to avoid overfitting or underfitting when training the model
 * knowing when to stop collecting more data

-The sample driving data contains 8037 images, which are summarized in `driving_log.csv`
+The sample driving data contains 8037 images, which are summarized in `data/driving_log.csv` The sample driving data 2 contains 4536 images, which are summarized in `data/data2/driving_log.csv`

+Both of these files were merged together.

 the csv file contains a link to each frame along with the name of the associated center, left, right image file names, the steering angle, throttle value, brake value, and speed at each frame.
 The image below shows an example of the output from the center camera of the simulator.